 All about selects

-(technically called a “string select”) This is the most basic select menu, it allows the user to select from a list of custom provided options.
-Note: You can only have up to 25 options.
+(technically called a “string select”) This is the most basic select menu, it allows the user to select from a list of (up to 25) custom provided options.

 Example: